droglenc/NCMTH207/resources/Syllabus-Current.md

 ### Quizzes
 A one-hour quiz will be given approximately one week after the completion of [a module](../modules/){:target="_blank"}.
 Approximate dates for the quizzes are on the [Dates page](Dates-Current){:target="_blank"}.
 Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
-You will not be allowed to take a missed quize without my prior approval.
+You will not be allowed to take a missed quiz without my prior approval.
 The final quiz will not be given early.
+Your two highest quiz grades will be "worth more" and your two lowest quiz grades will be "worth less" in your final grade (see [grading table](#grading)).

 ### Homework